The 25 Best Alzheimer's Blogs of 2013

 Caring for a loved one with Alzheimer’s disease can be a frightening and challenging task.
-All of the emotions and questions experienced by caregivers, family members, and medical staff are now addressed in the growing domain of Alzheimer’s blogs.
-If you want a few sites to trust, look no further.
+Caregivers, family members, and medical staff address the emotions and questions around Alzheimer’s in the growing domain of blogs.

 Here we have compiled the best of the best Alzheimer’s and dementia blogs from people who are truly “in the trenches.”
-These writers know where you are and what you want to find when visiting their sites: answers, empathy, encouragement, companionship, and an occasional hint of entertainment.
+These writers provide answers, empathy, encouragement, companionship, and an occasional hint of entertainment.

 Alzheimer’s Reading Room

-The Alzheimer’s Reading Room is what it claims to be – and more.
-This comprehensive site is run by full-time caregiver and gifted advocate Bob DeMarco.
-Filled with wonderful contributions from a variety of talented writers, this site offers everything you need to know about the challenge of caregiving, learning about your loved one’s condition, and taking care of yourself as well.
+The Alzheimer’s Reading Room is a comprehensive site run by full-time caregiver and advocate Bob DeMarco.
+A variety of talented writers offer everything you need to know about the challenge of caregiving, your loved one’s condition, and self-care.

 Alzheimer’s Front Row

 Alzheimer’s Front Row is a real-world tribute to the trials and tribulations facing the “front row” caregivers of Alzheimer’s and dementia patients.
-Uniting skillful writing and tasteful exposés on the latest news in the Alzheimer’s community, this crafty Alzheimer’s blog is a fabulous resource for caregivers and those in the medical community.
+This crafty Alzheimer’s blog unites skillful writing and tasteful exposés on the latest news in the Alzheimer’s community.
+It’s equal parts human interest and educational updates, and a fabulous resource for caregivers and those in the medical community.

 Caregiving With Purpose